Everything you need to know about Belgian GP practice

 Following three winless rounds for Max Verstappen, the Milton Keynes squad are looking to make a strong statement at Spa-Francorchamps - a track that suits their machines more than recent circuits.

-However, Verstappen is set to be hit with a 10-place grid penalty for Sunday's race, having exceeded his engine allowance for the season.

-On top of this, both Mercedes and McLaren are breathing down their neck after victories in the last three outings, and they will be determined to continue chipping away at the current gap in the standings.
+However, both Mercedes and McLaren will be breathing down their neck after victories in the last three outings have proven their pace, and they will be determined to chip away at the current gap.

 F1 Practice times - Belgian Grand Prix